 Welcome to my ultimate Cebu Island travel guide featuring 15 epic things to do and an awesome adventure itinerary for your next visit.

-In this comprehensive Cebu Island travel guide, I’ll fill you in on everything you need to know, whether you’re a first time visitor or a returning traveler!
-I’ve included a full list of 15 epic things to do on Cebu, all the main attractions, as well as not one, but two Cebu itineraries to cover your travel plans!
+In this comprehensive Cebu Island travel guide, I’ll fill you in on everything you need to know, whether you’re a first-time visitor or a returning traveler!
+I’ve included a full list of 15 epic things to do on Cebu island, all the main attractions, as well as not one, but two Cebu itineraries to cover your travel plans!

 - About this Cebu Travel Guide

 - 15 Best Things to Do on Cebu Island

 - 1. The Epic Kawasan Falls Canyoneering Trip

 - 3. Swim with Turtles in Moalboal

 - 4. Snorkel With the Moalboal Sardine Run – The Most Unique Thing to do in Cebu

 - 5. Swim With Whale Sharks in Oslob

 - 7. Take a Day Trip to Sumilon Island